Skip to content

 • NAC (N-Acetylcysteine) – Aids respiratory health by clearing mucus and improving lung function.

-🌟 Why Might I React to Velvet Grass but Not Other Grasses?
+🌟 Why Might I Have a Sensitivity to Velvet Grass but Not Other Grasses?

 • High pollen production – Velvet grass releases large amounts of airborne pollen.